What is Val Tech?

 Up to four (4) semesters of technology classes, including a 150-hour/10-credit internship culminating in the presentation of the research project and an electronic portfolio before the Val Tech Internship Committee.

 The Val Tech Internship Program (V-TIP) is the capstone of Valencia High School's four-year Val Tech program.
 The purpose of V-TIP is to allow students to gain valuable experience and advanced technological skills as they explore potential career opportunities of interest to them.
-Each student—working with parents, the Val Tech Coordinator, and the V-TIP committee—will design, schedule, and complete a 150-hour internship program compatible with their career interests.
+Each student—working with parents, the Val Tech Coordinator, and the V-TIP committee—will design, schedule, and complete a 150-hour internship program compatible with their career interests as well as take a summer course designed to support their internship success.
 This program is intended for highly self-disciplined students who can and will take responsibility for developing, planning, and successfully completing the Val Tech Internship Program.

 The Val Tech Internship book provides an overview of the entire Val Tech Internship program.
 Specific forms shown in the Internship book and the links in the table below can be downloaded from the student's Canvas